A combinatorial take on hierarchical hyperbolicity and applications to quotients of mapping class groups: Combinatorial HHS

 We now give an example of a combinatorial HHS.
-Let us consider an amalgamated product $G=A*_C B$ of hyperbolic groups over a common quasiconvex almost-malnormal subgroup $C$.
+Let us consider an amalgamated product $G=A*_C B$ of hyperbolic groups over a common quasiconvex almost-malnormal subgroup $C$, so that $G$ is hyperbolic, and hence hierarchically hyperbolic, by the Bestvina--Feighn combination theorem \cite{BF:combination}.

 We will define the simplicial complex $X$, which will be quasi-isometric to the Bass-Serre tree for $G$.
-Notice that the Bass-Serre tree itself is not the right complex to consider since there is no link ``encoding $C$'', meaning that $C$ does not act interestingly on any link, as one would expect from the right complex in view of the distance formula.
+Notice that the Bass-Serre tree itself is not the right complex to consider since there is no link ``encoding $C$'', meaning that $C$ does not act on any link in such a way that, say, $C$ has unbounded orbits if it is infinite, as one would expect from the right complex in view of the distance formula.

 Let us now construct $X$, as follows.
 The vertex set of $X$ is $G\sqcup \{v_{gA}:gA\in G/A\}\sqcup \{v_{gB}:gB\in G/B\}$ (where $G/H$ denotes the set of left cosets of $H$ in $G$).
-Edges of $X$ correspond to either containment of an element of $G$ in a coset of $A$ or $B$, or to pairs of cosets of $A$ and $B$ intersecting non-trivially.
+Edges of $X$ correspond to either containment of an element of $G$ in a coset of $A$ or $B$, or to pairs of cosets of $A$ and $B$ intersecting non-trivially; edges of the latter type correspond to edges of the Bass-Serre tree.

 Finally, we let $X$ be the flag complex with the $1$-skeleton we just described.
 Roughly speaking, $X$ is the Bass-Serre tree corresponding to the splitting, but where every edge is now contained in triangles indexed by $C$ (see Figure \ref{fig_example}).
 Notice that maximal simplices have vertex set of the form $g,v_{gA},v_{gB}$, and are in bijection with $G$.
 The link of $g\in G$ is a single edge, while the vertex set of the link of $v_A$ is in bijection with $A\sqcup A/C$.

 Examples of saturations are that the saturation of $g\in G$ is $gC$, while the saturation of the edge with endpoints $1,A$ is $C\cup\{v_A\}$.